 The branch upstream segment number [US] is the most upstream potentially active segment.
 For branch 1, this would always be segment 2.
 The branch downstream segment number [DS] is the most downstream active segment.
 The boundary segment is never included for either the upstream or downstream segment.

 Four upstream and downstream boundary conditions can be specified.
-Boundary conditions along with the upstream head segment [UHS] and downstream head segment [DHS] values that specify these conditions are:
+Boundary conditions along with the upstream head segment [UHS] and downstream head segment [DHS] values that specify these conditions are